-In short, gender is not defined by one’s sex, but refers to how a person feel internally, how they choose to express themselves to others and how they want the world to see them.
+In short, gender is not defined by one’s sex, but refers to how a person feels internally, how they choose to express themselves to others, and how they want the world to see them.
 Thus, gender identity definition can be described as an individual’s personal sense of their own gender.

 Why is gender identity important in the healthcare workplace?

 In all fields of work, a healthy work culture and work environment that promotes gender equality and gender identity diversity are extremely important to facilitate employees’ wellbeing, productivity, job satisfaction, and career development.
 Being able to express who you are, how you feel, and what you believe in without being judged, discriminated, or silenced is key factors in creating a healthy workplace.

 Due to the extreme working conditions and high-stress levels that physicians and other healthcare providers endure in terms of professional responsibilities, long working hours, and heavy workload, it becomes even more important to facilitate a healthy work environment.
 Even though careers in healthcare are fulfilling in many ways, it also has one of the highest rates of employee burnout, depression, and suicide.
 This is not only a grave concern thinking about healthcare professionals themselves but also for the patients that it might affect.
 Thus, making it even more important to ensure that other stress factors, including gender discrimination or gender inequality, are reduced as much as possible.